AllenInstitute/MOp_taxonomies_ontology/README.md

 * **All Descriptions_Mouse.json**: contains short text descriptions and aliases used to populate cell type cards for the mouse.
 * **FOLDER/(all files)**: scripts and associated output files generated for the three single-species taxonomies as described in [the nomenclature repo](https://github.com/AllenInstitute/nomenclature).
 These files are used for ontology building and for the cell type taxonomy service

+## Level of Support
+We are currently only planning to update code and data in this repo if there are changes to the motor cortex taxonomies, but otherwise are not able to provide any guarantees of support.
+The community is welcome to submit issues, but you should not expect an active response.